 Teams own their process

 Agile teams are self-organized.
 They are capable to plan and track the work that they need to do.
-Team members are professionals who know how to do their work.
+Team members are professionals who know how to do their work and how to improve their way of working with retrospectives.
 An Agile teams doesn’t like it when processes are imposed on them.
 It reflects a command and control style which is not effective.

 In stead of imposing processes on teams, managers should work on the conditions for teams to define and improve their own processes.
 Some of the things that managers can do are: